Liu Buchan: Life

 Shortly afterwards, on 4 February 1895, Japanese torpedo boats launched a surprise attack on the Beiyang Fleet's home base at Weihaiwei, during which the Dingyuan was hit and began taking on water.
 Liu ordered the ship run aground and to continue firing as an artillery battery.
 On 9 February 1895 the Japanese army took over the shore batteries, and fired upon and hit the Dingyuan.
 Fearing that the naval base at Liugong Island would soon fall, and that the Dingyuan would fall into enemy hands, he ordered that the Dingyuan be scuttled.
 That night, Liu killed himself by swallowing opium.
 The Qing government, appreciating his service, ordered that benefits be given with the status of an admiral of the fleet.

 Assessment

-In the 20th century, there was praise as well as criticism in all kinds of books about him.
+In the 20th century, Liu received both criticism and praise.
 The criticism was mainly from William Tyler's - an English sailor on Dingyuan - memoir.
 But there were also widely accepted ideas that there was a personal enmity between William Tyler and Liu Buchan and that William Tyler's words were unreliable.

-But there were two opinions that were really accepted.
-First, Liu Buchan lacked adequate experience before he was appointed as the captain of Dingyuan and training and command were very bad under him.
-Second, he was addicted to taking opium all the time, which was universal among his troops.
+Liu Buchan is argued to have lacked adequate experience before he was appointed as the captain of Dingyuan and training and command were very bad under him.
+Second, he was addicted to opium, which was universal among his troops.